- 1 Compatibility & Performance

 See additional instructions for OS X users below.

-You can get to this location quickly by typing in %appdata% into the location bar and navigate to .minecraft\mods\
+You can get to this location quickly by typing in %appdata% into the search bar or into the run command (Win Key + R) and navigate to .minecraft\mods\

 Note: Do NOT unzip the file!